-This walk begins on the Bahnhofstrasse, at the edge of the old town.
+Our walk begins on the Bahnhofstrasse, at the edge of the old town.
 I’ll lead you along cobblestone streets beside the Limmat River and show you where the Romans and Carolingians settled.
-There’s architecture from medieval to modern after that, and there are fountains – a lot of fountains.
+You will see architecture from medieval to modern after that, and there are a lot of fountains.
 Zürich started creating fountains in the Middle Ages to provide residents with water and never seemed to stop.
 We’ll end the tour firmly in the present day at Paradeplatz near Lake Zurich.

 Landmarks along the way include:

 • The Clock Tower at St. Peter‘s Church

 • The Grossmünster Cathedral

 The tour includes stories, facts and legends like: